 Let’s explore some of the projects included in this book.
 All photography is credited to Brent Kane.

 Of all the quilt designs in the book, this is my favourite, Facets:

 I love both the finished quilt and the quilting designs chosen:

 In January 2016, Christa will be hosting a quilt-along on her blog, focussing on one of the designs from her book.
-She has a one-question SURVEY for you to enter, selecting which design you want to do for the quilt-along.

 Might I suggest, humbly of course, that you choose the Facets design.
 I really do love all of the little pieces, the opportunity to use up various scraps making the blocks, and the quilting designs are just fantastic.

 Ok, that’s it for me … click the link below to view the Blog Hop schedule and to purchase Christa’s book:

 Inspiration for the October Mini Quilt Club Pattern